Kansas to hold De Sousa out pending investigation

 De Sousa was at his best in the Elite Eight, when he had four points and 10 rebounds while playing 26 minutes in a victory over Duke that sent the Jayhawks into a showdown with Villanova.

-Self said during the Jayhawks' local media day two weeks ago that he was planning for De Sousa to play this season.
+Self said during the Jayhawks' local media day two weeks ago that he was planning for De Sousa to play this season, and De Sousa himself declared, "I know I'm going to play."

-"I know I'm going to play," De Sousa said.
-"Just have to work on my game, that's it."

-Gatto, Adidas consultant Merl Code and NBA agent runner Christian Dawkins are charged with fraud and conspiracy to commit wire fraud after allegedly directing money from the apparel company to the families of recruits at Kansas, Louisville and other schools.

-Text messages presented by defense attorneys indicated Self and Kansas assistant Kurtis Townsend may have been aware that Gassnola, serving as a consultant for Adidas, helped to deliver $20,000 to De Sousa's guardian, Fenny Falmagne, to get him out of a pay-for-pay scheme brokered with Maryland.
+That was just as the trial began for Gatto, during which text messages presented by defense attorneys indicated Self and Kansas assistant Kurtis Townsend may have been aware that Gassnola helped to deliver money to De Sousa's guardian, Fenny Falmagne, to pay for online classes and get out of a pay-for-pay scheme that had been brokered with Maryland.
 De Sousa committed to the Jayhawks a few days after the text messages.

+Kansas officials do not believe last year's Big 12 title or Final Four will be in jeopardy because De Sousa had been declared by the NCAA eligible at the time.

+Self was still at Sprint Center for the Big 12's media day when the verdict was announced.
+He said the university would issue a statement later in the day, then he would have a comment.

-Big 12 Commissioner Bob Bowlsby said he anticipates the NCAA will launch an investigation into the corruption case once the federal trials are complete.
-But he also sidestepped several questions about the case, calling it "premature" to comment.
+Big 12 Commissioner Bob Bowlsby said he anticipates the NCAA will launch an investigation into the corruption case once the federal trials are complete - there are two more to go.
+But he sidestepped several questions about the Kansas case, calling it "premature" to comment on a sensitive situation.

 "The conference and the NCAA have intentionally deferred to the federal governing process and until that process is complete we can't continue down that path," Bowlsby said.